Best Santoku Knife of 2021

 The Mercer Culinary Santoku is a comparatively inexpensive pleasant surprise.
 It is comfortable to hold and well-balanced.
 Despite its lightweight, it still performs well on everyday slicing and chopping.
 It doesn't provide the most refined precision cuts, but the blade is thin enough and sharp enough that it will get the most common jobs of slicing onions or chopping herbs satisfactorily done.

 The drawbacks of this blade mostly come with the price point.
 It has only a partial tang (meaning the blade only extends partway into the handle).
-It also has a flat face, which produce sticks to and stacks up on more than normal.
+Produce tends to stick to and stack up on its flat face more than normal.
 The handle itself is unfinished wood, which means that it is liable to wear more quickly than those with a plastic or finished wood composite handle.
 However, if you are looking for your first full-size santoku knife at a reasonable price, we think you will enjoy this one.

 The Wusthof 4182 is a short, sharp santoku that handles small tasks well.
-In daily use, we found that it made quick work of garlic, shallots, onions, and herbs.
+We found that it made quick work of garlic, shallots, onions, and herbs in daily use.
 Because of its size and weight, it is very nimble and feels like an extension of the hand.
 The handle is also recessed enough that even given its tiny size, it still provides plenty of cutting board clearance for knuckles.

 The downsides of this knife come down to aesthetics and comfort.
 It has a riveted plastic handle, which visually doesn't compare to the elegance of finished wood.
 It also suffers from a metal bolster with oddly sharp angles that we found are abrasive with repeated use.
 However, all things considered, this model makes a great complement to a full-size knife.